Sundance Film Festival in Tulsa: Get details on the 14 films to be screened here

 The release said Circle Cinema is proud to partner with the festival to bring selections of the program to Tulsa with screenings at Circle Cinema and Admiral Twin Drive-In.

 “As Oklahoma’s only satellite screen, it will be a great opportunity to see major festival films in Tulsa.
-This is a truly incredible and diverse slate of movies from around the world,” Circle Cinema programmer Chuck Foxen said.
+This is a truly incredible and diverse slate of movies from around the world,” said Circle Cinema programmer Chuck Foxen.

-“Presenting the festival safely is also our top priority,” Circle Cinema co-founder and board president Clark Wiens said.
+“Presenting the festival safely is also our top priority,” said Circle Cinema co-founder and board president Clark Wiens.
 “We are excited for Tulsa to enjoy these films from the comfort of their own vehicles at Admiral Twin Drive-In, or under Circle Cinema’s COVID-19 protocols for indoor screenings, approved by the Tulsa Health Department as meeting CDC guidelines.”

 The nonprofit Sundance Institute announced last month the new independent works selected for the 2021 Sundance Film Festival, scheduled Jan.
 28 through Feb.
 3.